Aurora 5K helps fund a scholarship in the name of the former CSU standout

 “That’s where the name comes from.”

-As he seen, everybody needs a hero in their life every now and again.
+As he has seen, everybody needs a hero in their life every now and again.
 Sometimes, they’re required when the person least expects the need for one in their life.